Bilvantis-NeoAI/Radex/README.md

 - **Admin Dashboard**: Comprehensive user and system management
 - **Health Monitoring**: Built-in health checks for all services
 - **Caching Layer**: Redis for improved performance
+- **Okta Integration**: Seamless integration with Okta for user authentication and authorization.
+- **Firebase Integration**: Leverage Firebase for real-time features and enhanced user experience.

 ## 🏗️ Architecture